 If you’re planning to visit Romania, you’re probably wondering how much should you budget for your Romanian vacation and whether or not is the country cheap to visit.

 This is what we’re going to discuss today and you will see that I will get as in depth as possible in order to make sure that you come fully prepared for the vacation expenses here.

-Because even though Romania is a really cheap country, the prices of everything have gone up a lot compared to the previous years (like they did in all countries).
+Even though Romania is one of the cheapest countries to visit in the EU, the prices of everything have gone up a lot compared to the previous years (like they did in all countries thank to the inflation).

-But since prices have gone up all over the world, we can still say that Romania is a cheap country to visit.
-A budget of around 600 Euros would be enough for one person to spend 7 nights in the country, with a low cost plane ticket included.
+But yes, Romania remains a cheap country to visit.
+A budget of around 700 Euros could be enough for one person spending 7 nights in the country, including accommodation, food and some attractions.

 While your travel style and spending habits will influence numbers a lot and sky’s the limit in terms of how much you can spend, for those more budget oriented, I have the answer below.